 That means stronger wind, heavier rainfall and more flooding when the storms hit land.

 Sea level rise makes storm surges worse

-Storm surge occurs when waters rise above their normal levels and are pushed inland by wind.
+Storm surge happens when waters rise above their normal levels and are pushed inland by wind.

 With Hurricane Katrina, it was the storm surge that caused the levees to fail, leading to destruction in the New Orleans area.